lauslim12/node-docker-kubernetes/README.md

 - An administrator can perform CRUD operations on each users.
 Passwords are encrypted with asynchronous BCRYPT.
 - A user can only see their own profile.
 - Code is documented properly and according to JSDoc's minimum standards.
-- Application is documented properly (diagrams and Postman API documentation exist for quick skimming).
+- Application is documented properly (diagram and Postman API documentation exist for quick skimming).

 ## Use Case